FSRA Licensed Advisor · Mon–Sat · 9 AM–9 PM EST

 How much coverage should a visitor choose?

-Coverage commonly ranges from $25,000 to $150,000 or more.
-Many families choose $100,000.
-The right amount can depend on age, health, length of stay, and budget — an advisor can help you weigh the trade-offs.
+As an illustrative range, coverage commonly falls between $25,000 and $150,000 or more, and many families choose $100,000.
+These figures are typical examples rather than a rule — the right amount can depend on age, health, length of stay, and budget, so an advisor can help you weigh the trade-offs.

 Can I buy visitor insurance after arriving in Canada?